Lezette/Lezette/README.md

 - 💬 I found myself in a rabbit hole researching Bézier curves and now I believe I understand SVG
 - ⚡ I used to work as a backend PHP developer, using CodeIgniter and Laravel.
 - 🤖 I'm a CSS geek and if you don't stop me I might just spend hours talking about them
-- 💪🏾 I'm a gym rat and I skip a lot, my current record is skipping for 10 minutes nonstop and 3 minutes with weighted rope nonstop
+- 💪🏾 I'm a gym girly and I skip a lot, my current record is skipping for 10 minutes nonstop and 3 minutes with weighted rope
 - 🛫 I'm a part-time digital nomad